 Article.
 The article describes various innovative methods used in teaching and learning English.
-The author emphasizes the role of such innovative methods as problem-based learning, interactive learning, teaching methods using Internet technologies, multi-level learning, etc. Innovative forms of education contribute to the organization and activation of educational activities of students, increase the effectiveness of training, create a favorable athmosphere in English lessons.
+The author emphasizes the role of such innovative methods as problem-based learning, interactive learning, teaching methods using Internet technologies, multi-level learning, etc. Innovative forms of education contribute to the organization and activation of educational activities of students, increase the effectiveness of training, create a favourable atmosphere in English lessons.
 Innovative methods of teaching are characterized by high communicative ability and active inclusion of students in educational activities, activate the potential of knowledge and skills of speaking and listening skills, effectively develop the skills of communicative competence.

-Key words: innovation, information and communication technologies, interactive learning, problem learning, Internet, communicative competence.
+Keywords: innovation, information and communication technologies, interactive learning, problem learning, Internet, communicative competence.

 Modern society needs specialists with developed logic, intuition, creative thinking.
-Education and formation of such a person through traditional methods of teaching is impossible, so traditional methods of teaching have been replaced by innovative teaching methods that cover a wide range of methods, techniques and technologies.
+Education and formation of such a person through traditional methods of teaching is impossible, so traditional methods of teaching have been replaced by innovative teaching methods that cover a wide range of methods, techniques, and technologies.

 Nowadays, no matter what a person does, knowledge of a foreign language, especially English, is especially important.
 In teaching English, the application of innovative methods is very effective.
 Methods should be understood as a variety of activities of students and teachers in the classroom.
-In this article we will consider the most used and effective types of innovative methods in teaching English which include: problem learning, interactive learning, learning based on Internet technologies, role-playing games, situational modeling technologies, etc. It is important for the teacher to know the latest methods of teaching a foreign language, special teaching techniques to optimally choose a particular method of teaching in accordance with the level of knowledge, needs, interests of students .
+In this article, we will consider the most used and effective types of innovative methods in teaching English which includes: problem learning, interactive learning, learning based on Internet technologies, role-playing games, situational modelling technologies, etc. It is important for the teacher to know the latest methods of teaching a foreign language, special teaching techniques to optimally choose a particular method of teaching in accordance with the level of knowledge, needs, interests of students .

-Interactive learning is a specific form of organization of cognitive activity, the purpose of which is – to create a comfortable learning environment in which each student feels comfortable, confident, considers himself successful, intelligent and believes in his strength.
+Interactive learning is a specific form of organization of cognitive activity, the purpose of which is – to create a comfortable learning environment in which each student feels comfortable, confident, considers himself successful, intelligent, and believes in his strength.
 The essence of interactive learning is that the learning process takes place under the condition of constant, active positive interaction of all students .
 In interactive learning, the teacher and the student are equal, because as a result of the organization of educational activities under such conditions, an atmosphere of interaction and cooperation is created in the classroom.

 Interactive learning technologies – is such an organization of the learning process, in which every student participates in the collective process of learning.
 Each student has a specific task for which he must publicly report, or his performance depends on the quality of the task assigned to the group.
 Interactive learning technologies provide a planned result, some interactive techniques that stimulate the process, arouse interest, activate mental capabilities .

 To sum it up, it should be noted that the interactive teaching method increases motivation in learning English, the learning process becomes more interesting and exciting, and students feel freer.
-In addition, all methods and techniques develop communication skills, teach to work in a team and listen to each other.
+In addition, all methods and techniques develop communication skills, teach to work in a team, and listen to each other.

 Teaching foreign languages today is impossible without the use of information technology .
 The latest information technologies have become an integral tool in teaching English, allowing students to cooperate and join in authentic communication, receive modern information, exchange their ideas.
 The involvement of ICT in the practice of teaching English is not only a means of maintaining motivation, but also helps in solving didactic problems: